Kenya

 Comoros has a mixed legal system, with influences from French, Islamic and customary law.
 Until independence in 1975 Comoros was part of the French Republic which did not criminalise same-sex sexual activity at that time, however the criminalising provisions were introduced by Comoros as an independent state.

-There are very limited reports of enforcement in recent years, and the law appears to be largely obsolete in practice.
-Nevertheless, the mere existence of this provision is itself a violation of human rights and underpins further acts of discrimination (see further).
+There are very limited reports of enforcement in recent years, but the conviction of a lesbian couple for the first time in 2024 calls for increased vigilance.
+The mere existence of this provision is itself a violation of human rights and underpins further acts of discrimination (see further).

-There is also limited evidence of discrimination and violence being committed against LGBT people in recent years, however, the lack of LGBT organisations and the hostile environment for LGBT people likely contributes to this lack of information.
+There is limited evidence of discrimination and violence being committed against LGBT people in recent years; however, the lack of LGBT organisations and the hostile environment for LGBT people likely contributes to this lack of information.

 The US Department of State report stated that authorities reported no arrests or prosecutions under the law in 2020 and did not actively enforce the law.
 This finding has been consistent in all versions of this report in recent years.